theintern/intern/docs/writing_tests.md

 ### assert

-This is the interface used by most of the examples in the documentation.
+This is the interface used by most of the examples in this documentation.

 ```js
 const { assert} = intern.getPlugin('chai');